siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ```
 **Example**

-Following simple query derives only the room temperature from the defined TempStream stream.
+Following simple query in the Siddhi App consumes events from defined `TempStream` stream and output the room temperature and room number to `RoomTempStream` stream.

 ```sql
 define stream TempStream (deviceID long, roomNo int, temp double);